cfjedimaster/raymondcamden2020/_posts/2020/05/08/2020-05-08-notes-on-upgrades-to-wsl2-and-why-you-should.md

 You can also make WSL2 the default by doing this: `wsl --set-default-version 2`.
 I only run one distro on my machine so this really isn't an issue for me.

 Ok, done!
 But wait, there's some very important things to note.
 I did some immediate testing the first time I did an update and noticed that npm was *not* faster.
-I was disaappointed, reached out on Twitter, and was reminded that if I'm still using the main Windows filesystem (`/mnt/c`), file IO is still going to be slow.
+I was disappointed, reached out on Twitter, and was reminded that if I'm still using the main Windows filesystem (`/mnt/c`), file IO is still going to be slow.
 I did some testing under `~/` and right away saw a huge boost.
 I typically do all my work in `/mnt/c/projects`, but simply set up `~/projects` as my new place to do crap.

 This then quickly led to an issue - how do I edit files there?
 I've got two answers to that.